Erin Bell: Super Netball

 In 2017 Bell re-signed with the Adelaide Thunderbirds in the new Suncorp Super Netball league and was reappointed captain.
 Bell led the Thunderbirds to a disappointing season, finishing last on the ladder.
 She left the Thunderbirds at the end of the season to join the Collingwood Magpies, where she filled an important goal attack/shooter role alongside Caitlin Thwaites.
 Bell announced her retirement from professional netball at the end of the 2018 season.

 Australian Diamonds

-Bell made her international debut for the Australian Netball Diamonds during the 2011 Netball World Cup in Singapore.
-However she did not play in the Final against the Silver Ferns.
-She played a pivotal role in earning Australia the 2011 Constellation Cup title, replacing Nat Medhurst at GA during the third and deciding match in Melbourne.
-After not making the Commonwealth Games team in 2014, she was selected to co-captain the Australian Fast5 team later that year at the Fast5Netball World Series in Auckland.
-Bell worked her way back in to the Diamonds squad ahead of the 2015 Netball World Cup in Sydney.
-She again was selected for the Fast5 team in 2016.
+Bell made her international debut for Australia during the 2011 World Netball Championships.
+She played a pivotal role in earning Australia the 2011 Constellation Cup title, replacing Natalie Medhurst at GA during the third and deciding match.
+After not making the 2014 Commonwealth Games team, she was co-captained Australia at the 2014 Fast5 Netball World Series.
+Bell worked her way back in to the Diamonds squad ahead of the 2015 Netball World Cup.
+She again was selected for the 2016 Fast5 Netball World Series.